dftbplus/dftd3-lib/README.rst

 * Additional extensions which are necessary for the command line tool DFTD3 and the command line tool itself.

-Compilation
+* Updated dftd3 code to include refitted/modified zero- and BJ-damped D§ versions of Sherrill and coworkers (-bjm and -zerom) Compilation
 ===========